knime/knime-python/doc/content/content.rst

 ``Table`` and ``Schema`` are the two classes that are used to communicate tabular data (Table) during execute, or the table structure (Schema) in configure between Python and KNIME.

-.. autoclass:: knime_node.Table
+.. autoclass:: knime.extension.nodes.Table
    :members:
    :noindex:
    :inherited-members:
    :special-members: __getitem__

-.. autoclass:: knime_node.BatchOutputTable
+.. autoclass:: knime.extension.nodes.BatchOutputTable
    :members:
    :noindex:
    :inherited-members: